 Our “Endocrine 411” instructional series covers veterinary endocrinology in great detail providing students with a broad range of expert-level knowledge featuring practical, real-world, case studies.
-Each of the six total sections are devoted to an individual topic and can be registered for as a stand-alone course as it becomes available.
-We look forward to offering all six topics in one cohesive instructional experience as soon as possible.
+Each of the six total sections are devoted to an individual topic and can be registered for as a stand-alone course.

 MEET YOUR INSTRUCTOR